-One of the hardest parts of moving (if not the hardest part) is having to say goodbye to friends, coworkers, and neighbors.
+One of the hardest parts of moving (if not the hardest part) is having to say goodbye to friends, coworkers and neighbors.
 Whether you’re moving for an exciting job opportunity or for a family commitment, relocating to a new city is almost always bittersweet.
-Even if you’re thrilled about the new adventure, it’s still sad to bid adieu to the ones you love.
+Even if you’re thrilled for the new adventure, it’s still sad to bid adieu to the ones you love.
 Not to mention, it’s also extremely difficult to say goodbye to everyone in person in such a short amount of time.
 To make parting with friends easier, we highly recommend throwing one last hurrah before you move.

 Hosting a goodbye party is the single best way to personally say goodbye to everyone and to celebrate your new adventure.
-Here are a few tips for throwing a last-minute goodbye party without (many) tears!
+Here are a few tips for throwing a last minute goodbye party without (many) tears!

-Determine the place, date, and time
+Determine the place, date and time

 Chances are, you won’t have more than a few months to plan a goodbye party.
 That means your venue choices may be limited.
 Also, considering the fact that your home is currently filled to the brim with boxes, hosting the goodbye party at your house probably isn’t the best idea.
 That leaves two options: you can either have a friend host the party at their place or you can host it somewhere outside the home, such as a restaurant or bar.
 If you choose to host your goodbye party at a public venue, you may want to call the restaurant to reserve a private room or space for your guests.
 If you’re hosting a small goodbye party, then a dinner party will probably suffice.
 Planning more of a “drop by” kind of event?
 Then hosting at a bar where people can come and go easily makes the most sense.